 However, the free estate at death may not benefit from the whole nil rate band.
 Because of the way the cumulation principle works, part of it may be allocated to transfers in the preceding seven years.
 In addition, other components which become chargeable on death, such as settled property and gifts with reservation, will take up a portion of it.
 See the Charge on death guidance note.

 The nil rate band used in calculating the tax on death is always the current one.
 This is the case even when transfers at an earlier date are included in the calculation.

-When calculating IHT on death, the additional charge on CLTs and PETs is calculated first.
+When calculating IHT on death, the additional charge on chargeable lifetime transfers (CLTs) and potentially exempt transfers (PETs) is calculated first.
 Transfers in the preceding seven years which become chargeable on death must be considered in chronological order.
 The nil rate band is applied to the transfers starting with the earliest first.
 For example, if the deceased had made a gift of £200,000 four years before death, and £75,000 two years before death, those gifts would not bear tax because they would fall within the nil rate band of £325,000.
 Only £50,000 would remain to apply to the death estate.

 The nil rate band may be

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 IntroductionConsortium relief enables losses of a consortium company to be transferred to consortium members in proportion to the consortium member’s interest in the consortium company, and vice versa.
 Consortium relief is a flexible relief which is available in several different scenarios which are